Mike-Brown5/WorldMAp/README.md

 # World MAp
-shows volcanos locations around the world and color the populations
+shows volcanos locations around the world and breif info about them.
+And color the populations